devrazec/shop/README.md

 ## Interactive DataGrid:

-- Custom row layout with company logo and detailed info
+- Custom layout with company logo and detailed info
-- Action buttons: Apply, See More, Map
+- Action buttons: Buy, Map
-- See More button opens a modal with detailed product info
-- Responsive row heights and clean styling
+- Responsive and clean styling
 - Top bar with total results and title
 - Map Integration
 - Each product includes coordinates for its location
 - Can link to Google Maps or other map integrations
+- Real-time map filtering

 ## Modern UI: